zhaojinchu/zhaojinchu.github.io/_projects/5_project.md

 profile_summary: Built a Django + Channels platform that handles scheduling, messaging, and automations for teachers and students.
 ---

-MusBook kept our music teaching collective organised for over a year: a full-stack platform I designed, coded, and operated with Django, Channels, Celery, and Tailwind.
+MusBook kept music teaching organised: a full-stack platform I designed, coded, and operated with Django, Channels, Celery, and Tailwind.
 It handled scheduling, messaging, and reminders for dozens of weekly lessons before I sunset the deployment.
 Repo here: [github.com/zhaojinchu/MusBook](https://github.com/zhaojinchu/MusBook).

 **Platform experience**
 - Separate teacher/student dashboards with role-aware permissions, onboarding invites, and profile management.